TJHeuvel/rival-doc/StandardCharacters/stdcharacters-firstperson.md

 ### Other
-* `FirstPersonCharacterUtilities` contains various utility functions for calculation character & view rotations
+* `FirstPersonCharacterUtilities` contains various utility functions for the calculation of character & view rotations